everpeace/kube-throttler/README.md

 ## `0.4.1`

 - Added
-  - `temporalThresholdOverrides` introduced.
+  - `temporaryThresholdOverrides` introduced.
 User now can define declarative threshold override with finite term by using this.  `kube-throttler` activates/deactivates those threshold overrides.
   - `status.calculatedThreshold` introduced.
 This fields shows the latest calculated threshold.
 The field matters when deciding throttle is active or not. `[cluster]throttle_status_calculated_threshold` are also introduced.

 ## `0.4.0`